Hiwonder-docs/SpiderPi/source/docs/10_network_configuration.md

 <img class="common_img" src="../_static/media/11.network_configuration/section_1/image24.png" style="width:700px" />

 (4) The app will prompt you to enter the password for the connected Wi-Fi network.
 (Please ensure the password is correct, as an incorrect password will result in connection failure.)
-After entering the password, tap "OK".
+After entering the password, tap "**OK**".

 <img class="common_img" src="../_static/media/11.network_configuration/section_1/image25.png" style="width:700px" />